A no dig vegetable garden is the easiest way to grow your own, delicious food.

-If your section has some really persistent weeds such as couch grass or dock, a slightly different initial approach may be necessary.
+If your section has some really persistent weeds or grasses, a slightly different initial approach may be necessary.

 Maintaining an existing bed

 When removing spent plants, chop them at the base.
 Don't rip the rootball out of the soil.
 By keeping the roots in the soil you're keeping the food source for the microorganisms.